 There are many things that you can do besides being an Outings Leader.
-You can become a dues-paying member to help cover our conservation, educational, training, and outreach costs.
-You can be an Event Leader and organize social events like potlucks and dinners, movie nights, concerts and plays, and museum trips.
-You can lead or volunteer on conservation events like trail and wetlands restoration.
+You can coordinate and organize social events like potlucks and dinners, movie nights, concerts and plays, and museum trips with the help of an existing Outings Leader.
+Similarly, you can lead or volunteer conservation events like trail and wetlands restoration.
 You can suggest a hike on your favorite trail to an Outings Leader.
 You can volunteer to help with our administrative tasks and outreach efforts.

 Outing Leaders are fun, outgoing people who enjoy sharing their recreational experiences and their love for wilderness and the environment.
-They have advanced skills that are suitable for the outings that they lead.
+They have advanced skills, including leadership training, that are suitable for the outings that they lead.
 They are aware of group safety and know when to head back if trail or weather conditions deteriorate.
-Although they are not trained medical professionals, they have Wilderness First Aid certification to help with problems such as blisters, sprains or cuts.
+Although they are not trained medical professionals, they have First Aid, CPR, and/or Wilderness First Aid certification to help with problems such as blisters, sprains or cuts.

-You need to be a current member of the Sierra Club and complete both Leadership Training and Wilderness First Aid.
+You need to be a current member of the Sierra Club and complete both Leadership Training and First Aid with CPR (or Wilderness First Aid).
 After you successfully co-lead a couple outings with a mentor leader, you are ready to lead trips on your own.
-To get started, please contact any current Outings Leader.
+To get started, please contact the section president via the Contact Form.

-If you sign up for our Alerts List, your name and email address are placed on the Sierra Club server and you will receive notices of upcoming outings and possibly a few other membership or administrative emails from GLS.
-If for some reason a GLS or Sierra Club Leader needs your email address, they can access the server.
+If you sign up for our Meetup group, your name and email address are placed on the Meetup server and you will receive notices of upcoming outings and possibly a few other membership or administrative emails from GLS, depending on your privacy settings.
+Please read the Terms & Use ageement on Meetup.com for any additional information about privacy converns.

 This section answers general questions about GLS outings and events.
 If you have questions specifically about the hikes, see the Hiking section below.